tsipkens/atems/README.md

 ###### +pcm

-This package contains an update to code for evaluating the pair correlation method (PCM) described by [Dastanpour et al. (2016)][dastanpour2016].
+The University of British Columbia's pair correlation method (PCM) MATLAB code for processing TEM images of soot to determine morphological properties.
+This package contains a significant update to the previous code provided with [Dastanpour et al. (2016)][dastanpour2016].

 ###### +thresholding_ui